 Additional resources on pharmacy technician/assistant workforce:

-United Kingdom: A similar workforce study has been conducted by the School of Pharmacy at the University of East Anglia in collaboration with the Association of Pharmacy Technicians UK (APTUK).
+United Kingdom: A workforce study with similar focus as the SHPA redesign project has been conducted by the School of Pharmacy at the University of East Anglia in collaboration with the Association of Pharmacy Technicians UK (APTUK).
 The final report from their research study (published 8 October 2016) on the role of Pharmacy Technicians in the UK is available here.

 New Zealand: In 2014- 2015, the Pharmaceutical Society of New Zealand, on behalf of Health Workforce NZ, undertook a successful project to investigate the viability of introducing pharmacy accuracy checking technicians (PACT) into the NZ pharmacy workforce.
 A pharmacy accuracy checking technician is one who has been trained and certified to carry out the final accuracy check on a dispensed item.
 More information is available here.